simonazy/simonazy/README.md

 -->

 - 👯  I'm passionate about data analytics & visualization, and ML applications.
-- 🔭  I’m good at data wragling and modeling for solving buiness problems.
+- 🔭  I’m good at data wragling and modeling with Python and SQL.
+- 👯  I'm passionate about solving buiness problems with data-driven insights.
 - 🌱  I'm currently learning Spark, BigQuery and Big data management.
 - ⚡   Fun fact: I have a self-driving car engineering degree.
 - 😄  Know about my experience: https://www.linkedin.com/in/shimin-zhang-neu/